Does Medicaid Cover Dental Care?

 Medicaid dental coverage depends almost entirely on your age and your state.
-For anyone under 21, federal law mandates comprehensive dental benefits through the EPSDT program.
-For adults 21 and older, there is no federal floor — states can cover everything, cover almost nothing, or land somewhere in between.
+Does Medicaid cover dental for kids?
+Yes — federal law mandates comprehensive dental benefits through age 20.
+For adults 21 and older, there's no federal floor: states can cover everything, almost nothing, or somewhere in between.

 This page breaks down what Medicaid covers for children, how adult coverage works (and where it falls short), and the practical steps for finding a participating dentist near you.